 These are taken each year and families are notified through the school newsletter of the date and any other arrangements that are made.
 They will be paid for before having them taken, but can be refunded if you do not like them.

 School Charter, Policies and Procedures

 Upon enrolment and at the beginning of each school year your child will be issued with a list of stationery requirements.
-All stationery requirements can be purchased from the school office throughout the year.
+For all stationery List please ask at the office throughout the year.

-Students are taken to Cannons Creek School for lessons once a year.
+Students are taken to a local indoor pool facility for lessons once a year.
 These lessons are taken by fully qualified swimming instructors.

 Technology Fee Yr 7/8’s only

 This exciting program has been developed for our students only.
 We offer the students learning in food technology, hard materials, soft materials and challenge technology.
 We are looking to include all elements of the new digital learning curriculum.

 Please ensure that students do not bring valuable items or toys to school.
 The school cannot be held accountable for loss or damage to student belongings.
 If it is necessary for students to bring money to school they should entrust this to the class teacher for safe keeping.

 Behaviour Management Procedures